-When selecting the seeds that you’ll be planting in your garden make sure that they are quick growing and will have enough time to ripen before your first frost hits.
+When selecting the seeds that you’ll be planting in a fall garden make sure that they are quick growing and will have enough time to ripen before your first frost hits.
 There is nothing worse than losing a watermelon or tomato to the weather loaded in blooms before you ever got to pick anything off of it.

 - Pak Choi

 Root vegetables, beans, and peas should be sown in the place where they are to grow.
 Follow the directions on the back of the package for depth.
 Lettuce and things like them can be started in seed starting pots inside where it is cool and then transferred out into the garden when they have sprouted and gotten established in the pots (and the temperature begins to cool outdoors.

 Are you planting a fall garden this year?
 Let us know in the comments!

 Before you go, check these out!